 Traditional Streaming Protocols

-The traditional video streaming protocols are people’s first experience with technologies like RTMP and RTSP.
+The traditional video streaming protocols are people’s first experience with RTMP and RTSP.
 Traditional protocols allow you to stream your content using the player you already have, such as Adobe Flash or Apple QuickTime Player.
 You can send a link to someone, and they will play it back in their media player if they’re on an operating system that supports it.

 RTMP (Real-Time Messaging Protocol)